What are Seismic Friction Dampers?

 Our purpose built facility ensures that the dampers are built in the most efficient manner possible and that costs are minimized without Ever sacrificing quality.
 While any two steel members in contact will provide coulomb damping, it is often difficult to obtain consistent results.
 If set too low the damper could slip under service loads, while if set too high they could fail to slip at all.
 If poorly manufactured or if the wrong materials are used the friction damper can suffer from stick-slip, experience cold welding or experience excessive bolt relaxation.
 Friction dampers must, therefore, be built under controlled conditions, individually and thoroughly tested in order to ensure that they operate correctly.

-While there are many competing technologies available, few have the versatility and efficiency of our inline friction dampers.
-Therefore, using this technology provides earthquake protection all while making buildings more efficient and creating major savings in structural costs.
+While there are many competing technologies available (Compare seismic protection technologies here), and there is no perfect technology for all applications: few have the versatility and efficiency of our inline friction dampers when used for specifically for earthquake protection.
+Therefore, using this technology provides reliable earthquake protection all while making buildings more efficient and creating major savings in structural costs.

 Quaketek is a vertically integrated company performing the design, fabrication assembly and testing all from our Montreal facility.
 This allows the highest level of flexibility for customization of our dampers as well as direct scheduling into our production for short leadtimes or just in time delivery.